-The current supply to Msunduzi is approximately 49.7M&/day.
-Apart from infill residential development, no major developments are planned that will impact substantially on the storage requirement at Claridge Reservoir.
+The current total supply to the Msunduzi pipeline (Belfort and Claridge reservoirs) from DV Harris WTW is 54 M&/day.
+Apart from unplanned infill residential development, no major developments are planned that will impact substantially on the storage requirement at Claridge Reservoir.